 Human rights belong to each of us.
 They are not vague concepts or hazy aspirations.
 Your human rights are set out in international human rights law, including the Universal Declaration of Human Rights which was agreed by the UN more than 60 years ago.
 States, including Ireland, are legally bound to protect and promote those human rights.
-Other international treaties, like the International Covenant on Civil and Political Rights and theInternational Covenant on Economic, Social and Cultural Rights give more details on how your rights should be delivered.
-They are legally binding on the countries, including Ireland, that have ratified them.
+Other international treaties, like the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights give more detail on how your rights should be delivered.
+They are legally binding on the countries, including Ireland, who have ratified them.

 We also send fact-finding missions to assess the situation on the ground.
-Before any statement or report is issued it is checked, checked and rechecked again for accuracy, to ensure it is politically neutral and that it falls within our mandate.
+Before any statement or report is issued it is checked and rechecked again for accuracy, to ensure it is politically neutral and that it falls within our mandate.
 If we make a mistake, we issue a correction.
 Our research is recognised and trusted globally by governments, journalists, intergovernmental organisations, lawyers and activists.

 Our International Council takes the major decisions for the global movement and sets policy.
 It is attended by representatives from every national section.
 They elect an International Executive Committee to carry out their decisions.
 This committee appoints a Secretary General to run our head office, the International Secretariat, based in London.